safranck/Kanopi/README.md

   * Title
   * Subtitle
   * Excerpt
 3. [Theme the upcoming events loop to match the provided design](https://www.sketch.com/s/4f740b69-695e-4bf2-a6f7-4a8d52e76b69).
+The font used in this design is [Nunito Sans](https://fonts.google.com/specimen/Nunito+Sans).
 Use the inspector in Sketch Cloud to get the details of the layout.
-Only the logo is an exportable asset; the images can be replaced with anything you like.
+3. Only the logo is an exportable asset.
+The event images are all FPO and can be replaced with anything you like.
 Note that this design is not exact and doesn't require pixel precision; however you should adhere to the grid and make it as close as possible.
 3. You do not need to paginate this loop; it should just show all upcoming events in one page.
 4. Because the upcoming events loop contains a meta query, cache it with a transient.
 Your transient should get cleared when an event is published, and when an event is updated.